briancullinan2/clipart/README.md

 * animals covered in diamonds, make really cool geometric backgrounds and combine with an art style from previous generation
 * feet in different positions with different colors - colleen
 * artwork of things, places, animals in a very specific color scheme like for a hotel chain
+* 7 wonders of the world in pastel
 *